 Bleach Effluent Analysis

 - Chemical Oxygen Demand (COD)

 - Biological Oxygen Demand (BOD)

 - Total Dissolved Solids (TDS)

 - Oxygen delignification of hardwood and softwood pulps

 - Evaluation of effects of pulping on bleachablity

 - ECF and TCF bleaching of hardwood and softwood pulps

 - Bleaching of mechanical and secondary fibers

-To begin working with us, please visit our Planning Your Project page.
+To begin working with us, visit our Working with the PDC page.